AEON †: TITAN ARUM

 Remembering keeps it alive.

-Lara Fielding (La) is based in Narrm.
+La Swan is based in Narrm.
 Their work has been published or is forthcoming in Fence Books, virtualgoodsdealer, 3CR Community Radio, ITCH and Mantissa.
 They are a member of the King’s Artist Run Emerging Writer’s Intensive and edit Voiceworks Online.
 La likes to make and code noise music, idle in the sun and begin (again).

 This text was commissioned through the Emerging Writers’ Program.
 An annual collaborative project, from KINGS and un Projects, that supports critical arts writing, fiction, poetry, experimental, cross-genre and digital text forms.
 The Emerging Writers’ Program provides professional publishing opportunities and fosters dialogue between artists and arts writers.
 Each emerging writer in the program receives critical feedback and editorial assistance from KINGS and un Projects personnel.